MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-skype-consumer-interop.md

 ### Teams user starts a chat or call with a Skype user

-Teams users can search for a Skype user by typing the email address of the Skype account in a new chat or in the search bar.
+Teams users can search for a Skype user by typing the email address of the Skype user in a new chat or in the search bar.
 (Searching by using a Skype Id or phone number won't work).
 The Teams user can then select the Skype user in the search results to start a chat or call with them.

 A Skype user may choose not to appear in search results.
 In this case, they won't show up in the search results in Teams and Teams users won't be able to find them.

 ### Skype user starts a chat or call with a Teams user

 Skype users can search for and start a chat with a Teams user by using their email address.
-The Teams user is notified that they have a new message from a Skype user and have to first accept the message before they can view it.
+The Teams user is notified that they have a new message from a Skype user and have to first accept the message before they can reply to it.

 Here's an example of the notification that Teams users get:

 PLACEHOLDER FOR IMAGE

-- If the Teams user selects **Accept**, the Skype user is added to their contacts list, and both users can chat and call each other.
+- If the Teams user selects **Accept**, the conversation is accepted, and both users can chat and call each other.
 - If the Teams user selects **Block**, the conversation is blocked, and subsequent messages and calls from that Skype user are blocked.
 - If the Teams user selects **View messages**, the message is displayed in Teams, which helps the user decide whether to accept or block the conversation.